krishgoel/krishgoel.com-v2/static/data/projects/vkyd.md

 * Indonesia is a hub for the production of chemical dyes, the effects of which are catastrophic.
 The Citarum River which served as the source of livelihood for an entire community now fuels perpetual sickness.
 * 87% of the "donated" clothes end up in the dumping grounds of Africa and Kenya where they are incinerated, causing air pollution.

-The list of such statistics is unending and the"MVP" of this changing game is the phenomenon of Fast-Fashion, making premium-looking clothing items cheaply and widely available.
+The list of such statistics is unending and the "MVP" of this changing game is the phenomenon of Fast-Fashion, making premium-looking clothing items cheaply and widely available.

 Globally, the success of this concept can be accredited to a few key retailers.
 However, the Indian markets pose a different challenge that is seemingly insurmountable without proper technology in place.

-Due to the widespread economic demographic, the well-off section is targeted by the international key retailers while the middle-class is flooded with cheap clothing options from Indian and South-Asian Manufacturers which is the primary problem.
-VKYD aims to eliminate both of these issues by providing sustainable streetwear while empowering these manufacturers by allowing them to work in tandem rather than in competition.
+Due to the widespread and varying economic demographic, the well-off section is targeted by the international key retailers while the middle-class is flooded with cheap clothing options from Indian and South-Asian Manufacturers which is the primary problem.
+VKYD aims to eliminate both of these issues by providing sustainable streetwear while empowering these manufacturers by allowing them to work in tandem rather than competition.
 Hence allowing for the greater good of the Indian fashion sector.

-## **How it’ll work and the revenue model**
+## **The Business Model**

 Much like the other big players in the game, VKYD too planned to launch the products in the form of seasonal “drops” which are essentially collections with a coherent theme.